Executive Staff

 Pronouns: She, Her, They, Them

-Kim is part of the Board of Directors of the National Asian Pacific American Women’s Forum and has served on the Board of the New York State Coalition Against Sexual Assault.
-Other recent volunteer commitments have included serving on the Board of Commissioners of the Chicago Commission on Human Relations, the Chicago Mayor’s Office Advisory Council on Women, and the Chicago Comptroller Community Advisory Council.
+Dr. Fountain has served on the Boards of the National Asian Pacific American Women’s Forum and the New York State Coalition Against Sexual Assault.
+Other recent volunteer commitments have included serving on the Board of Commissioners of the Chicago Commission on Human Relations, the Chicago Mayor’s Office Advisory Council on Women, and the Chicago Comptroller’s Community Advisory Council.

-Kim holds a Bachelor of Arts in Women’s Studies and Anthropology from the University of Massachusetts, Amherst, and a Master’s and Ph.D. in Anthropology from the New School for Social Research, The Graduate Faculty of Political and Social Science.
-She is a published author and taught Anthropology and Gender Studies for over a decade.
+Dr. Fountain holds a Ph.D. in Anthropology from the New School for Social Research, The Graduate Faculty of Political and Social Sciences.
+She is a published author and taught Anthropology and Gender Studies over a decade.

 Beth Davenport, DSW, LCSW, MBA